DennisEzell/C6-Programming-with-Visual-Studio-2015/readme.md

 					<li>Verbatim: @"C:\Temp\MyDir\MyFile.doc"</li>
 				</ul>
 			</li>
-			<li>Verbatim can also be used in conjunction with String interpolation
+			<li>Verbatim can also be used in conjunction with String interpolation</li>
 				<ul>
 					<li>In the case of wanting double quotes in a verbatim string you have to use "" within the verbatim string</li>
 				</ul>